JenV1/Social_Media_Back_End/README.md

 The **Posts** table is also altered using the schema.sql file, adding a foreign key referencing the **Post_Types** table.

-In order to stop Spring from recreating duplicates of these tables and data types on each application start-up (and in the process, producing an error), the tables and data types are drpped at the start of the file.
+In order to stop Spring from recreating duplicates of these tables and data types on each application start-up (and in the process, producing an error), the tables and data types are dropped at the start of the file.
 This was a quick fix to the problem of duplicate values, and may add to the time taken for the application to run.

 The tables were then populated using the data.sql file.